Boosted magnetic fluctuations at the onset of superconductivity in UTe$_2$ beyond 40 T

-Figure \ref{FigS15} compares the magnetic-field variations of $A$ extracted for different angles $\theta$ on the three samples ($\#16$, $\#18$, and $\#19$) grown by the MSF technique investigated here and on other samples ($\#1$, $\#2$, $\#3$, $\#5$, $\#6$, and $\#7$) grown by the CVT technique and investigated in \cite{Knafo2019_a,Knafo2021a_a,Knafo_unpublished_a}.
+Figure \ref{FigS17} compares the magnetic-field variations of $A$ extracted for different angles $\theta$ on the three samples ($\#16$, $\#18$, and $\#19$) grown by the MSF technique investigated here and on other samples ($\#1$, $\#2$, $\#3$, $\#5$, $\#6$, and $\#7$) grown by the CVT technique and investigated in \cite{Knafo2019s,Knafo2021as}.
 Samples $\#18$ and $\#19$ have been studied in angles $0\leq\theta\leq46~^\circ$ and sample $\#16$ has been studied in angles $30\leq\theta\leq46~^\circ$.
 Samples $\#1$, $\#2$, $\#3$ and $\#5$ have been studied in a magnetic field $\mathbf{H}\parallel\mathbf{b}$ with $\theta=0~^\circ$.
-Samples $\#5$, $\#6$, and $\#7$ have also been studied in a magnetic field tilted by an angle initially estimated by $\theta=27\pm5~^\circ$ using a sample holder with a fixed tilted direction.
-However, different values of the metamagnetic field indicate different angles, which were re-estimated here to $\theta=24.8~^\circ$ for sample $\#5$, $\theta=40~^\circ$ for sample $\#6$, and $\theta=40.7$ and $41~^\circ$ for sample $\#7$, assuming no tilt of the magnetic field towards the direction $\mathbf{a}$, from the now-well-characterized angle-$\theta$ dependence of $H_m$ (see Figure \ref{FigS6} and \cite{Ran2019b_a,Schonemann2022_a,Frank2024_a,Wu2024_a,Helm2024_a,Lewin2024a_a}).
+Samples $\#6$, and $\#7$ have also been studied in a magnetic field tilted by an angle initially estimated by $\theta=27\pm5~^\circ$ using a sample holder with a fixed tilted direction.
+However, different values of the metamagnetic field indicate different angles, which were re-estimated here as $\theta=40~^\circ$ for sample $\#6$, and $\theta=40.7$ and $41~^\circ$ for sample $\#7$, assuming no tilt of the magnetic field towards the direction $\mathbf{a}$, from the now-well-characterized angle-$\theta$ dependence of $H_m$ (see Figure \ref{FigS8} and \cite{Ran2019bs,Schonemann2023s,Frank2024s,Wu2024s,Helm2024s,Lewin2025s}).